Eurolit Homework 9/21/18

 Honors 9 Notes:

-• Heracles College Bowl
+- Heracles College

-• Did Heracles intend to kill his music teacher?
+intend to kill his music teacher?
 And does it matter?

-• Why is brass so common in the stories?
-Is it a symbol for overcoming something physically strong with his willpower.
+common in the stories?
+Is it a symbol for overcoming something physically

-• Heracles uses his opponents strengths against them.
+his opponents strengths against them.